 FASD occurs in all types of homes and families in the U.S. The incidence of FASD is higher among certain tribes of Native Americans and Alaska natives.
 Also, it is not uncommon for adoptive parents to discover their adopted child has FASD.
 A recent survey of children with FASD evaluated at a pediatric clinic found 35 percent were living in adoptive families (Blackston, 2002).

-Do All People with FASD Have Intellectual Disabilities?
+Do All People with FASD Have Intellectual Disability?

-No, not everyone with FASD has intellectual disabilities although FASD is the leading known preventable cause of intellectual disabilities.
+No, not everyone with FASD has intellectual disability although FASD is the leading known preventable cause of intellectual disability.
 Approximately 25 percent of people with FAS and 10 percent of people with ARND (alcohol-related neurodevelopmental disorders) have IQ scores of 70 or below which is in the range of those with mental retardation (Streissguth, 1997).
-Even if a child with FASD does not have intellectual disabilities, the child often has learning disabilities that interfere with sound judgment and can cause behavioral problems that significantly impact his or her life.
+Even if a child with FASD does not have intellectual disability, the child often has learning disabilities that interfere with sound judgment and can cause behavioral problems that significantly impact his or her life.

 What Treatment is Recommended for FASD?